tdegueul/diverse-hdl/README.md

 When cloning the repository, you obtained a project `fr.inria.diverse.hdl.design`.
 Within it, you'll find a so-called 'Viewpoint Specification Model' `description/hdl.odesign`.
 This file specifies how the elements of a model (ie. your `.hdl` file) are projected as graphical elements.
 Additional documentation can be found at [https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html](https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html).

+To get started, enter the Modeling perspective: `Window -> Open Perspective -> Modeling` and open the `.odesign` file.
+Also, open the Properties view which you'll use to customize your representation elements: `Window -> Show View -> Properties`.

+In the `.odesign`, right-click on the 'Default' layer and create a new container diagram element.
+Give it a unique ID and select the domain element you want to represent.
+Then, right-click on your new container element and create a new style for it (for example, a gradient).

+To test your new editor, restart the Eclipse instance that contains your `.hdl` files.
+Enter the modeling perspective right-click the project containing your test files -> `Viewpoint selection` and select the default viewpoint.
+Right-click again on the project and create a new representation for one of your `.hdl` model.
+Sirius will open a new graphical representation with the elements of your model.

+Iterate between your `.odesign` and editor to obtain a representation you're comfortable with.